-The curriculum offered by the Department of History is exceptionally broad, covering Asia, Latin America, Europe, and the United States, and including social, political, intellectual, cultural, and economic history.
-The course offerings are divided into four levels devised to meet a variety of student needs.
+The curriculum offered by the Department of History is exceptionally broad in its focus, covering the geographic areas of Asia, Latin America, Europe, and the United States, and subjects including social, political, intellectual, cultural, and economic history.
+The course offerings are divided into four levels meant to meet the needs of a variety of students.

-The first level of instruction (courses numbered 100-199) is designed to introduce the beginning student to the discipline of history.
-These courses survey general trends and developments in European, United States, Latin American, or Asian history.
+First level courses, numbered 100-199, are designed to introduce beginning students to the discipline of history.
+These courses survey general trends and developments in European, United States, Latin American, and Asian history.

-The second level consists of upper-division courses (numbered 300s) that focus on particular themes, regions or periods.
+Second level, upper-division courses, numbered 300s, focus on particular themes, regions and periods.
 These courses are generally offered on a rotating basis every third or fourth semester.

 The fourth level is the Senior Thesis (HIST 399).
-This course constitutes the capstone of the major's experience and demands that students develop and conduct their own research project.
-Students research, organize, and write a substantial paper and present their results publicly to students, parents, and friends.
+This course constitutes the capstone of the major's experience in which they research, organize, and write a substantial paper and present their results publicly to students, parents, and friends.